What to Pack for Niger

 Clothing & Footwear

-Niger uses Type C and Type E outlets (220V).
-This adapter ensures you can charge devices in Niamey and beyond.
+Niger uses Type C and Type E power outlets.
+A reliable universal adapter ensures you can charge devices in hotels in Niamey, which may have a mix of older and newer socket types.

 Documents & Security